 I completely understand having little patience for discussing/muddling through information on the health care reform.
-Maybe my affection stems from growing up in a health-care-positive family; grandma was a nurse, mom is a massage therapist and dula, and dad continues to have a successful career in Health Care IT (though he’s retired twice #BabyBoomer).
-Personally, I worked in HR for a hospital, was a “tuition paid” click away from attending chiropractic school and continue to vocalize my pride in being one of Grey’s Anatomy’s original fans that still watches the show.
+Maybe my affection stems from growing up in a health-care-positive family.
+Grandma was a nurse, mom is a massage therapist and dula, and dad continues to have a successful career in Health Care IT (though he’s retired twice, #BabyBoomer).
+Personally, I worked in HR for a hospital, was a “tuition paid” click away from attending chiropractic school, and continue to vocalize my pride in being one of Grey’s Anatomy’s original fans who still watch the show.
 (Irrelevance of last point noted.)

 Luckily, I can pair my passion for health with my other passion—the generations topic.
-At BridgeWorks, I am the resident generations and health care junkie and it’s time to start spreading the love.
-From “the exchange” to the swiftly changing patient/physician relationship to the aging population of Boomers, there is no shortage in topics to cover.
+At BridgeWorks, I am the resident generations and health care junkie, and it’s time to start spreading the love.
+From “the exchange” to the swiftly changing patient-physician relationship to the aging population of Boomers, there is no shortage of topics to cover.

 #2 – Why can’t we all just get along?